 The company you keep: ensuring your suppliers are sustainable

-However green your own operations are, partnering with less-than-responsible organisations will spill over onto your sustainability score.
+However green your operations are, partnering with less-than-responsible organisations will spill over onto your business sustainability score.
 Additionally, responsible suppliers can become a strong talking point marketing-wise.
 Note that suppliers are not just limited to groups that supply your product’s components (which may have been the first thought to enter your head if you’re a service provider).

 Digital infrastructure is another supplier to consider for sustainability wins.
-One of the major reasons we partnered with Google is that it is the greenest cloud solution available: already carbon-neutral, by 2030 Google aims to have its data centres running on completely carbon-free energy and deliver six times the computing capacity of alternatives for the same amount of power.
+One of the major reasons we partnered with Google is that it is the greenest cloud solution available.
+Google is already carbon-neutral, by 2030 Google aims to have its data centres running on completely carbon-free energy and deliver six times the computing capacity of alternatives for the same amount of power.
 Additionally, Google provides its solutions for free to many sustainability-oriented nonprofits, and all Google Cloud customers can access a tool called the Carbon Suite which enables them to calculate their carbon footprint.

-With sustainability close to our hearts and technical expertise to match, Cobry is the ideal partner to move your organisation to a more sustainable way of doing things with Google Cloud (as well as a myriad of other benefits).
+With business sustainability close to our hearts and technical expertise to match, Cobry is the ideal partner to move your organisation to a more sustainable way of doing things with Google Cloud (as well as a myriad of other benefits).
 Get in touch with us to get started!